 The Cornell University Library Public Health Resource Guide was developed by Cornell librarians, MPH faculty and staff, and MPH students.
-It includes public health books in the library, top public health journal, health data and statistics, software in the library, tips on searching scholarly and grey literature, evaluating evidence, writing styles and citations, and many more public health resources.
+It includes public health books in the library, top public health journals, health data and statistics, software in the library, tips on searching scholarly and grey literature, evaluating evidence, writing styles and citations, and many more public health resources.
 Make use of the libraries and library staff!
 They are here to help you succeed.

 Useful Links for Cornell Graduate Students